 Innovative Solution

-Neoasis™ is a non-contact device that can reduce noise levels in a space.
-Its A.N.A.
-Technology™ does this by broadcasting a cancelling sound wave in response to the analyzed sound environment.
+Neoasis® is a non-contact device that can reduce noise levels in a space.
+It does this by broadcasting a cancelling sound wave in response to the analyzed sound environment.
 Using calculations performed in a few microseconds, the system determines the optimum sound wave at that moment needed to minimize the sound pressure level over the greatest area.
 Additionally, the system provides a means for a parent’s or caregiver’s voice to be transmitted into the incubator for critical directed communication with the infant without the interference of the incubator walls.

 Publication Of Effectiveness In Simulated NICU Environment